OriginalMeet/OriginalMeet/README.md

   <img align="center" src="https://media.giphy.com/media/AFdcYElkoNAUE/giphy.gif" width="400px">

   # About Me : 👨‍💻
   ##### I am Machine Learning/ Deep Learning Engineer with hands on working experiance with state of the art ML/DL & AI techniques, I am very passionate regarding Web-Development and Machine Learning.
 I also have in-depth experiance in Web-Development (Both Front-End & Back-End Web-Development).
 I also write on <a href="https://medium.com/@MeetR"> Medium </a> for Towards Data Science and Analytics Vidhya.
 In here you will find all of my Machine Learning and web-development projects.
+Here is my <a href="https://www.linkedin.com/in/meet-raval/"> Linkedin </a> if you want to reach out and connect☺️.

 # 🔧 Technologies & Tools